calvinlfer/skull-island/README.md

 the synchronization process must exist in the current directory and is expected to be called `kong-backup.json`.

+`upstream_url` field is a Kong URL required field, if the `kong-backup.json` file has some endpoints without proper `upstream_url` field that specific endpoint will be skiped and the script won't fail during synchronization process.

 ### Teardown
 In order to wipe a Kong API Gateway clean of entities (APIs, Plugins, Consumers, and Consumer Credentials), use the `teardown` command: